 Where consumers live can have an impact on their recycling habits as well.
 Rural areas face greater accessibility issues; 50 percent of respondents in rural areas reported dealing with more inconveniences that led to lower rates of recycling, such as having to drive long distances or to a different site to recycle.

 Creating products with recycled content can be a differentiator for brands and potentially drive consumer purchase, WM says.
-Data indicated 75 percent of those surveyed report they are more likely to buy products from companies that include recycled content in their products.
+Data indicate 75 percent of those surveyed are more likely to buy products from companies that include recycled content in their products.
 However, as many as 60 percent of those same respondents report not having clarity on which brands use recycled content in their products, calling for additional education so that consumers have a better understanding.

 The findings emphasize that a robust recycling infrastructure relies on collaboration among consumer households, businesses, policymakers and local municipalities.
 WM says it is committed to advancing these efforts through its planned $1.4 billion investment to upgrade and build approximately 40 recycling facilities between 2022 and 2026.